 As a UNCS student, you may choose from over 15 different graduate-level Capstone Certificates to complete at UW-Madison.
 These certificates allow you to obtain additional professional skills and certification in an easily accessible format designed for nontraditional students and working professionals.
+Capstone Certificate students can access career services through ACSSS.
 Learn more about the different certificates offered as well as their supplemental applications and admissions requirements on the Advance Your Career website.

 Auditors may take classes regardless of current educational level.
 Comparison of University Special students and Guest auditors.

 As a UGST student, you may take a non-participatory course(s) at UW-Madison with professor approval if space is available.
 Guest Auditors do not earn college credit, but tuition is charged at a reduced rate of about 30% undergraduate tuition.
 Learn more on our Guest Auditor webpage.

 As a UGSR student, you may take a non-participatory course(s) at UW-Madison with professor approval if space is available.
 Senior Guest Auditors do not earn college credit, but tuition is waived for Wisconsin residents 60 years of age and older.
 Learn more on our Senior Guest Auditor webpage.